Mount Bachelor in Bend Oregon: The Big Mountain We Didn’t Know About

 By Max Hartshorne

-“Had you ever heard of Bend before you went out there?” asked a radio interviewer after my trip to Oregon in March 2012.
+“Had you ever heard of Bend Oregon before you went out there?” asked a radio interviewer after my trip to the state in March 2012.

 In the National Forest